CytoInformatics/HistoToolkit/README.md

 A graphical user interface for prototyping histology and cytology image processing workflows.

 ### To-do
-* Make node object and convert createNode into constructor
+* Move group by clicking on it and dragging
 * Draw connectors between param and output when clicking on them

 #### Notes